cmrschwarz/indexland/README.md

 the container types elegantly solves both of these issues.

 ### Why not use [index_vec](https://docs.rs/index_vec/latest/index_vec/index.html)
-We believe that good support for newtype indices requires offering all the (array-based) collections in one place.
+First class newtype index support requires offering all the array based collections in one place, using the same `Idx` trait.
-Sometimes the same index type is used for multiple datastructures.
+Sometimes the same index type is used for multiple data structures.
 Sometimes you want to switch from a `Vec` to a `VecDeque`.

 Unlike `index_vec`, we don't implicitly implement `Add<usize> for Idx`, which partly breaks the type safety that's the whole point of this.